smarttvsystems/plplugin.program.smartwizard./Installing-Builds.md

-This file is used to supply your wizard with builds to install, as well as being responsible for auto-updating your wizard if there is no repository.
+This file is used to supply your wizard with builds to install, as well as being responsible for auto-updating your wizard if there is no repository, and is typically named `builds.txt`.

 If there is no repository, and auto-updating is desired, the beginning of the file must contain the following three fields: